 Brushless motors, on the other hand, tend to be more complex and expensive to manufacture.
 However, this complexity results in a number of advantages for the user.
 For example, brushless motors are typically more powerful and efficient than brushed motors.

 Cordless brushless drills are new drill models of this type that is gaining popularity.
 It currently makes up 30 to 50 percent of the cordless drill market.
-For many, it’s all about ease of use while still achieving the performance of a brushless drill but only more mobile.
+For me, it’s all about ease of use while still achieving the performance of a brushless drill but only more mobile.

 Although a little more expensive than traditional brushless corded tools, the battery life of these variants is reliable for heavy-duty work.